nicohvi/nicohvi.github.io/_posts/2015-05-06-testing-socket-io-using-mocha-and-ecmascript-2015.md

 [^1]: To see how the flags are applied, please see the `package.json` file of this
       [repository](https://github.com/nicohvi/socket-io).

-[^2]: For a nice and succinct summary of the mocha DSL, please see this lovely
+[^2]: For a nice and succinct summary of the mocha API, please see this lovely
       [gist](https://gist.github.com/samwize/8877226).

 [^3]: Namespacing is a powerful tool exposed by socket.io.
 You can read more